Last updated: 02 January 2026

 In all types of asylum, immigration or human rights claims, you will need evidence to support your application.

-Evidence is information to prove – to the Home Office, or maybe to the courts if you are appealing a refusal – that you are telling the truth.
-This may be to prove that you need to be in the UK, that you can’t live elsewhere, that you would be in danger somewhere else, or that you meet the criteria of the application you are making.
+Evidence is information which is used to prove your legal case.
+There are many different times in which you will need evidence in an asylum or immigration case.
+For example, you will need to submit evidence to the Home Office to support your application, and also to the courts if you are appealing a refusal.
+Evidence is used to show that you are telling the truth.
+This may be to prove that you need to be in the UK, that you can’t live elsewhere, that you would be in danger somewhere else, or simply that you meet the requirements of the application you are making.

 The evidence you need to make your case stronger will be specific to your individual situation.
 There are, however, some standard rules and principles that need to be met.
 Keep on reading to find out more about how to meet them.